This list is representative of the nature and number of electives offered each year.

 BUSINESS-SOCIAL SECTOR PARTNERSHIPS (BUSOC)

 This mini-course investigates program- and project-driven collaboration between for-profit business and non-profit organizations, and the potential for win-win outcomes.
 We explore value creation at the intersection of business and the social sector, and how capacities, constraints, and strategies might differ from business managers to their non-profit counterparts.
 We use a number of frameworks for analyzing cross-sector collaboration, in order to identify the range of challenges that confront business and non-profit partners over the life-cycle of a partnership.
 Throughout, we embrace the larger question of how differences among partners may or may not drive learning and transformation of the partners themselves, and how to approach this analysis.
-The course is motivated by current debates regarding the role of firms in society.
+The mini-course is motivated by current debates regarding the role of firms in society.
 It takes a global perspective on corporate responsibility and stakeholder management, paying particular attention to the challenges that firms face in managing collaboration with social sector actors across boundaries of both markets and cultures.
 The cases and readings selected aim to develop an appreciation of innovative partnership models and how they link firm, society, and public interests.
 Readings and class discussion seek to develop an appreciation of the range of viewpoints that might be expressed by different actors – from the business manager, to the non-profit manager, the social entrepreneur, and the public sector actor.
-Overall, the course seeks to develop a better understanding of the risks and challenges that are characteristic of cross-sector collaboration, especially as partnerships reach globally.
+Overall, the mini-course seeks to develop a better understanding of the risks and challenges that are characteristic of cross-sector collaboration, especially as partnerships reach globally.
 This course meets the Ethics & Social Responsibility (ESR) requirement.

 BUSINESS AND ETHICS AT THE BASE OF THE PYRAMID (BOP)